 - Hub in the star topology is considered as a point of failure because the failure of any device would not affect the whole network, but if hub goes down, no data is transmitted across it.
 In contrast, each node in the ring topology is considered to be a point of failure as the failure of any device could significantly affect whole ring network.

-- In a star topology, all the data passes through the central hub.
+- In a star topology, all the data travels through the central hub.
 As against, in the ring topology, the data passes through each node unidirectionally until it reaches the destination.

 - To add new nodes to the ring network, a cable is used to connect the new device to the hub without influencing the rest of the network.
 On the contrary, the addition of new devices is done by breaking a connection which results in temporary unserviceable network till the new device is activated.